OpendTect/OpendTect/plugins/ODBind/Examples/Python/seismic3d_io.md

 - volume for access to sub-volumes

 Use the indexing operator [] with these properties to select the data to access, eg iline[300], volume[200:300,300:500,100:200].
-In the case of Inline and Crossline slices the numbers used in the index used are the actual inline and crossline numbers.
+In the case of Inline and Crossline slices the numbers used in the index are the actual inline and crossline numbers.
 In the case of Z slices the numbers used in the index are the sample numbers.
 These indices mostly behave like Python indexing except:
--  negative indices do not have special meaaning (access from end of data)
+-  negative indices do not have special meaning (eg access from end of data)
 -  the range implied by a slice includes both endpoints (compared with Python which excludes the slice.stop index)

 All components of the seismic data are returned as a tuple of: